 The practice of optimizing web page content for search engines and users is known as On-page SEO or on-site SEO.
 Optimizing title tags, internal links, content, and URLs are typical on-page SEO activities necessary to prepare a strong digital marketing strategy.
 This contrasts with Off-page SEO, which focuses on optimizing signals that happen off your website, for instance, backlinks.
-This blog by RecurPost, a social media scheduler, will guide you through all the best tips to boost traffic with on-page SEO.
+In this blog I will guide you through all the best tips to boost traffic with on-page SEO.

 Why is on-page SEO important?

 On-page SEO lets search engines evaluate your website and its content so that they can determine whether a searcher’s query is important to your site.
 Google continuously improves the algorithm to properly interpret the searcher’s purpose and produce search results that match the user’s needs.
 With the ever-changing Google algorithm, you must keep your website updated.